pyrddlgym-project/pyRDDLGym/docs/jax.rst

 * optax>=0.1.9
 * dm-haiku>=0.0.10

-To compile vectorized sampling operations, you will also need:
+To compile some discrete sampling operations (Binomial, Negative-Binomial, Multinomial), you will also need:

 * tensorflow>=2.13.0
 * tensorflow-probability>=0.21.0